tiborknowles/DaisyAI-Workspace/Desktop/DaisyAI-Workspace/MASTER_PLAN.md

 1. **Create Agent**: From the workspace root, run agent-starter-pack create \[agent\_name\] ....
 2. **Local Validation**: Run cd \[agent\_name\], make install, and make playground.
-3. **Register Agent in IaC**: Open the central terraform/vars/agents.tfvars file and add an entry for the new agent.
+3. **Register Agent in IaC**: Add an entry for the new agent in the central terraform/vars/agents.tfvars file.
-4. **Commit, PR, and Deploy**: Commit the new agent and the configuration change.
-Merging the PR triggers the CI/CD pipeline, which automatically runs terraform apply and deploys the agent.
+4. Commit, PR, and Deploy: Commit the new agent and the configuration change.
+Merging the PR triggers the CI/CD pipeline.
+The pipeline will:
+   a.
+Intelligently detect which agent has changed.
+   b.
+Generate a clean requirements.txt from the agent's uv.lock file to ensure a deterministic container build.
+   c.
+Build the agent's container image using its Dockerfile.
+   d.
+Run terraform apply to provision the necessary triggers.
+   e.
+Deploy the new image to Vertex AI Agent Engine.

 ## **Executive Summary**

-This document outlines the architecture for the DaisyAI multi-agent system, featuring 11 agents within a **scalable mono-repo**, deployed via a **centralized, state-of-the-art Infrastructure as Code (IaC) process** using Terraform and a **mono-repo aware CI/CD pipeline** on Cloud Build.
+This document outlines the architecture for the DaisyAI multi-agent system, featuring 11 agents within a **scalable mono-repo**, deployed via a **centralized, state-of-the-art Infrastructure as Code (IaC) process** and a **mono-repo aware CI/CD pipeline** on Cloud Build.

 ## **Architecture Decisions**

-* **Agent Deployment**: All agents are deployed exclusively to **Vertex AI Agent Engine** for centralized management and monitoring.
+* **Agent Deployment**: All agents are deployed exclusively to **Vertex AI Agent Engine**.
 * **CI/CD & IaC**: A centralized Terraform configuration manages all agent pipelines.
 The Cloud Build pipeline intelligently builds and deploys only the agents changed in a given pull request.
 * **Data & Communication**: A centralized Vertex AI Search data layer and A2A/LangGraph for communication.